xeaf-net/xeaf-notify/README.md

-# xeaf-mds
+# xeaf-notify
-Message Delivery Server for XEAF
+Notification Service for XEAF